 Let's map some common ambitions to the right tools for the job.

-- Building Websites & Web Apps: If you dream of creating interactive websites, there's no way around it—you need JavaScript.
+- Building Websites & Web Apps: If you dream of creating interactive websites, there's no way around it, you need JavaScript.
 It's the language that powers the dynamic, engaging web we use every day.
+According to the 2023 Stack Overflow Survey, JavaScript has been the most commonly used programming language for 11 years running, used by 63.6% of professional developers.

 Choosing a language that directly supports your project creates an incredible motivational loop.
 You learn a new skill, immediately apply it to your goal, and see real progress.
 That's how you stay engaged.